cucapra/nttstuff/README.md

 nttstuff
 ========

-Just some experiments with the number theoretic transform (NTT).
+Here are a few experiments with the number theoretic transform (NTT), including reference and optimized.
 To get started:

     $ pip install --user sympy